hiiamboris/red-wiki/Coming-to-Red-from-Python.md

 ## Why Red?

-Python is an amazing tool capable at almost every programming task imaginable, unless you have to deploy it.
-Oh, it can be done, no arguments there.
-But as soon as things get beyond "my linux box", the headaches grow exponentially.
-Eventually, we all just want to burn down the house.
-Perhaps Red can be your lighter.
+Python is an amazing tool capable at almost every programming task imaginable.
+So it's logical to ask “Why should I learn Red, when I have Python at hand?”
+One reason is that it's good for your brain.
+Stretch yourself and learn something, anything new.
+Red and Python are _very_ different languages and you may find ideas or techniques that you can put in your Python toolbox.
+We also point out that Red is fun to play with.
+Like Python, you can tinker easily.
+Sometimes it helps to take a break from real work in your day-job language, but keep your brain in the _realm_ of programming.
+Play with ideas out of context and you may have sudden insights; the proverbial a-ha moment.
+Finally, there are things Red is really good at.
+You may find you like doing things in Red that Python doesn't focus on.

-You might be wondering “Why I need to learn Red, when I have Python at hand?”
-Well, you probably don’t need to learn yet another programming language, but before you decide for yourself, consider the following:
+Consider the following:

 -	Red is interpreted, but can be compiled.
 The resulting executable files are around 1MB, with no dependencies.
+The "no dependencies" part is important if you want to easily share them.
+Nothing for users to do but drop your exe in a folder.
--	Red can be cross-compiled to different platforms (Windows, WindowsXP, Linux, Linux-ARM, RPi, Darwin,  macOS, Syllable, FreeBSD, Android, Android-x86).
+-	Red can be cross-compiled to different platforms (Windows, WindowsXP, Linux, Linux-ARM, RPi, Darwin,  macOS, Syllable, FreeBSD, Android, Android-x86) _from_ any plaeform.
+That's built in.
+No external compilers, hardware, or setup necessary.
 -	Red has a fully reactive cross-platform native GUI system, with a UI Domain-specific language (DSL) - VID and drawing DSL – Draw.
--	Red has a powerful [PEG]( https://en.wikipedia.org/wiki/Parsing_expression_grammar) parser DSL – Parse, that is highly readable and maintainable, unlike regex.
+-	Red has a powerful [PEG]( https://en.wikipedia.org/wiki/Parsing_expression_grammar) parser DSL – `Parse`, that is highly readable and maintainable.
+Via `parse`, Red is really a language construction toolkit.
 -	[Red/system](https://static.red-lang.org/red-system-specs.html) is a low level (think C) DSL, aimed at low-level system programming and higher performance.
+Where other scripting languages require you to write extensions in C (for which you need a compiler and a different syntax in your head), in Red the only thing that changes is the semantics.
+Basically, you give up high level language features at the system level, but have total control.
--	Red has an elegant and consistent syntax, allowing for easy learning.
+-	Red has an elegant and consistent syntax, and both GUI and console mode REPLs, allowing for easy learning.
 -	Red comes with a rich set of built-in [datatypes](https://github.com/red/docs/blob/master/en/datatypes.adoc) - more than 50.
+Red is really a "data first" language, and is fully homoiconic.
+That means it is its own data format.
+So while you can use JSON and CSV (their codecs are built in), you'll only ever need to (or want to) for interoperability.
--	All these make Red a full-stack language ("from metal to meta") that can be used for writing everything from drivers and operating systems, through applications, scripts, to Domain-specific languages and metaprogramming.
+-	Red is a full-stack language ("from metal to meta") that can be used for writing everything from drivers and operating systems, through applications, scripts, to domain-specific languages and metaprogramming.

 [More about Red features](https://www.red-lang.org/p/about.html)

-However, Red still doesn't have Python's rich ecosystem - for example we don't have any analogues of numpy/scipi.
+However, and importantly, Red doesn't yet have Python's rich ecosystem - for example there are no analogues of numpy/scipi.
 The module system is yet to be completed, as well as a set of higher order functions.
-At the moment of writing Red is 32 bit.
-But nothing in the python ecosystem is as powerful as parse, nor is python nearly as flexible.
+At the moment of writing Red is 32-bit.
+But nothing in the Python ecosystem is as powerful as `parse` for building DSLs, nor is python nearly as flexible.
 There is nothing like trying something for yourself though so lets dig in!

 ## [A short introduction to Red for Python programmers](https://github.com/red/red/wiki/A-short-introduction-to-Red-for-Python-programmers)